 Uranus leaves its mark physically.

-Abraham Lincoln’s lanky, 6’4″ frame, which for his time was giant-like in 1860, given the average male stood at 5’7″ at that time, made the American President tower over everyone around him, causing the Aquarian to “stand out”, both literally and figuratively among his peers.
+Abraham Lincoln’s lanky frame measured in at 6’4″, which for his time was Titan-like in 1860, given the average male stood at 5’7″ back then.
+Towering over everyone around him, the Aquarian President naturally “stood out”, both literally and figuratively among his peers.